-Fatigue has set in by the time I reached the trail's entrance which led down to Hell it seemed.
+Fatigue had set in by the time I reached the trail's entrance which led down to Hell. it seemed!
 The fact that it leads down reminded me that I would have to climb back up the same way.
-I should have turned back then, but I did not.
+I should have turned back.

 Prone to fainting and falling, I rued the decision I made.
 My troop did not know the seriousness of my health condition at that time.
 What if I fell on the trail?
 Or worse, what if I fell off the trail?!

-All sorts of thoughts went through my head.
-I was paranoid that we were breaking scouting rules because a leader and a scout are never to be alone because of the terrible things that others have done in the past to boys.
+All sorts of thoughts went through my head, paranoid that we were breaking scouting rules because a leader and a scout are never to be alone because of the terrible things that others have done in the past to boys.
 I love following the rules!